How to stay safe in North Macedonia while living and working there and what UK benefits you're entitled to.

 The Embassy cannot provide financial assistance for medical purposes.

 If you have retired and you live in North Macedonia, you may be able to claim your pension from the UK.
-For detailed information on how to claim your state pension, please check the websites of the UK Pension Service and the Pension Fund of North Macedonia.
+For detailed information on how to claim your state pension, please check the UK Pension Service website and the Pension Fund of North Macedonia website.

 The state pension changed in April 2010.
 More people now qualify for a full basic state pension.
 Find out about the most important changes and what they mean to you.